PedroLuizComZ/frontend-credit-card-validator/README.md

-# Frontend - Questionnaire Management System
+# Frontend - Credit Card Validator

-This is the frontend for a questionnaire management system built with Next.js.
-It provides an intuitive user interface for managing questionnaires and viewing responses.
+This is the frontend for a credit card validation system built with **Next.js**.
+It provides an intuitive user interface for validating credit card details, including card number, cardholder name, expiry date, and CVV.

 ---